flutter/website/using-ide.md

 Assists are code changes related to a certain code identifier.
 A number of these are available when the cursor is placed on a Flutter widget identifier, as indicated by the yellow lightbulb icon.
-The assist can be invoked by clicking the lightbulb, or by using the keyboard shortcut `Alt-Enter`, as illustrated
+The assist can be invoked by clicking the lightbulb, or by using the keyboard shortcut (`Alt-Enter` on Linux and Windows, `option-return` on macOS), as illustrated
 here:

 ![IntelliJ editing assists](/images/intellij/assists.gif)